papconst/PZEM-004T-Arduino-ESP8266-soft-serial/README.md

 ESP-12F (0-5 or 12-15);

 !NOTE!
 There is no way to reset saved energy value by software.
-You can reset it manually by pressing button, but SerialPort should NOT be used at that moment.
+You can reset it manually by pressing buttonm hold for 5 seconds, release and press again.
+Serial Port should NOT be used at that moment.

 Detailed datasheet could be found here https://forum.arduino.cc/index.php?action=dlattach;topic=480767.0;attach=220845